Dixwell School: Founding a new school

 In his opening advertisement of July 21, 1851, Dixwell announced his intent to educate "young gentlemen."
 He published the ad in the Boston Evening Transcript, the favored newspaper of the Boston upper class.

-Epes Sargent Dixwell (1807–1899) attended Boston Latin School (BLS) and Harvard College, graduating from the latter in 1827.
+Epes Sargent Dixwell attended Boston Latin School (BLS) and Harvard College, graduating from the latter in 1827.
 After briefly practicing as a lawyer, he became the BLS headmaster in 1836.
 At BLS, he taught Charles W. Eliot, the future president of Harvard University, and folklorist Francis James Child.
 He reportedly loaned Child the money to attend Harvard.

-In the early 1850s, the City of Boston attempted to cut off city services to families that did not pay property taxes to the city.
+In the early 1850s, the City of Boston attempted to cut off city services to families who did not pay property taxes to the city.
 It ordered employees to move to Boston or quit.
 It also banned suburban students from attending BLS.
 Dixwell lived in Cambridge and refused to move.
 As a result, in 1851, Dixwell left BLS to start a new private school at 2 Boylston Place, near Boston Common and Piano Row.
 Financial concerns may have also played a role in the move, as Dixwell complained that the City had underpaid him in the past.
 He ran his new school as a for-profit enterprise, and boasted that running a private school paid better.

 Supreme Court justice Oliver Wendell Holmes Jr. was one of the Dixwell School's first students and its most eminent alumnus.
 He later married E.S.
 Dixwell's daughter.

+The Private Latin School opened on September 29, 1851, with thirty boys.
 In a stroke of luck, two of Dixwell's first students were also two of his most famous.
 Henry Adams attended Dixwell's because his suburban address prevented him from attending BLS.
-Oliver Wendell Holmes Jr.'s father picked the brand-new Dixwell School due to his disapproval of Dixwell's replacement at BLS.
+Oliver Wendell Holmes Jr.'s father Oliver Wendell Holmes Sr. picked the brand-new Dixwell School due to his disapproval of Dixwell's replacement at BLS.

 Pedagogically, the school's curriculum was "based entirely on the entrance requirements of Harvard"—that is, the classics.
-Dixwell liked science, and co-founded the American Association for the Advancement of Science in 1848.
+Dixwell liked science and co-founded the American Association for the Advancement of Science in 1848.
 Even so, when Henry Cabot Lodge Sr. attended Dixwell's in the 1860s, the curriculum focused on Latin and Greek, and also included some mathematics, French, and classical history.
 Lodge was a mostly-indifferent student in high school, and quipped that to Dixwell, "anything of modern history or of the history of our own country was thought quite needless."
 Dixwell had some outright critics, including BLS alumnus Charles Francis Adams, who hated Dixwell's BLS and called it a "conventional, mechanical, low-standard day-school and classical grind-mill."
 However, the system achieved its intended purpose.
-Dixwell claimed that only one of his students ever failed the Harvard entrance exam—and that student got in on the second attempt.
+Dixwell claimed that only one of his students ever failed the Harvard entrance exam, and that student got in on the second attempt.